flemm0/PM566_project/README.md

 6:00 PM.

 <img src="README_files/figure-gfm/plot sugar and saturated fa consumption by eating occasion-1.png" style="display: block; margin: auto;" /><img src="README_files/figure-gfm/plot sugar and saturated fa consumption by eating occasion-2.png" style="display: block; margin: auto;" />
-The plots above reveal that average sugar consumption is lowest in formal meals such as breakfast, lunch or dinner.
+Although eating occasions at different times of the day, such as breakfast, lunch, and dinner do not see much difference in sugar or saturated fatty acid consumption, the plots above do reveal that average sugar consumption is lowest in formal meals such as breakfast, lunch or dinner.
 On the other end, snacking occasions typically involve much higher average sugar consumption.
 The reverse trend can be seen for average saturated fa consumption, as snacks are lower on the y-axis than meals such as lunch or dinner.

 #### Does sugar / saturated fatty acid consumption vary by age, ethnicity, gender?